Scheduling Algorithms in Operating System

 Shortest Remaining Time First (SRTF) Scheduling Algorithm

 Shortest Remaining Time First (SRTF) scheduling algorithm is basically a preemptive mode of the Shortest Job First (SJF) algorithm in which jobs are scheduled according to the shortest remaining time.
-In this scheduling technique, the process with the shortest burst time is executed first by the CPU, but the arrival time of all processes need not be the same.
-If another process with the shortest burst time arrives, then the current process will be preempted, and a newer ready job will be executed first.
+In this scheduling technique, if a shorter process arrives, the currently running process is preempted and the shorter job is executed first.
+This helps improve process execution, and the arrival time of all processes need not be the same.

 Advantages